 The Komodo National Park is not only a UNESCO world heritage site but also one of the new seven world wonders of Nature.
 Although it is not guaranteed, there is a 90% chance you will see more than one dragon.
 And if you’re lucky you will see them actively moving around and not just sunbathing there.
 Our group was so lucky we even saw them mating!
 Deer chilling on the beach and wild buffalos hanging out with you are just some of the bonus perks you can expect.

 This is where the boat will most likely stop for a lunch break.
 The boat anchors further away from the beach so as not to damage the reefs around and you can swim to the pink beach or snorkel around.
 There are quite a few pink beaches in this region and they are really beautiful.
 When red corals in this region break and wash up on the beach they crumble into tiny particles that mix with white sand and give the beach pinkish tinge.

 This island famous for the colony of Giant Fruit Bats, aka ‘Flying Foxes,’ who live in the island’s mangrove forests.
 At dusk, you will see thousands of bats leaving their roost and heading for their feeding grounds making it one of the dreamiest sunsets ever.
 This is where boats usually dock for the night.

 The hike to the top of Padar Island was definitely one of the highlights on this trip as it is easy and totally worth it.
-The view of the different coloured beach from the top of the island is absolutely gorgeous, one has black sand one has pink sand and the one that you dock on has the softest white sand.
+The view of the different colored beach from the top of the island is absolutely gorgeous, one has black sand one has pink sand and the one that you dock on has the softest white sand.
 Day two starts early at around 4.30 am to make in time to this island for the sunrise and to avoid the rush.
 Make sure you have closed shoes on.
-Carry water, a cap and your camera along.
+Carry water, a cap, and your camera along.

 SNORKEL AT MANTA POINT